Alegzandr/piephp-doc/docs/core-features/routing.md

 `/controller-name/action-name[/id]`

--   The first part of the URL represents the name of the controller class that will handle the request.
+-   The **first** part of the URL represents the name of the **controller class** that will handle the request.
--   The second part represents the name of the action method within the controller that will be executed.
+-   The **second** part represents the name of the **action method** within the controller that will be executed.
--   An optional third part can be added to the URL to pass dynamic parameters to the action method.
+-   An **optional third** part can be added to the URL to pass **dynamic parameters** to the action method.
 This part can be named anything you want, and it will be passed to the action method as a parameter.

 ### Homepage

-By default, the homepage of the application maps to the AppController and the indexAction.
+By default, the homepage of the application maps to the `AppController` and the `indexAction`.
 Therefore, if the URL does not include any controller or action, the router will automatically route the request to the AppController and the indexAction.

 ### Example